VETERINARY MEDICINE: PHARMACOLOGY COMPOUNDING

 Lauren R. Eichstadt Forsythe, PharmD, FSVHP

-Dr. Eichstadt Forsythe is now a pharmacist at the UC Davis Veterinary Medical Teaching Hospital.
-Dr. Eichstadt Forsythe is also an Associate Editor for Plumb’s Veterinary Drug Handbook, and enjoys writing and presenting continuing education for veterinarians and pharmacists.
+Dr. Eichstadt Forsythe is Veterinary Clinical Pharmacist at the University of Illinois.
+She is also an Associate Editor for Plumb’s Veterinary Drug Handbook, and enjoys writing and presenting continuing education for veterinarians and pharmacists.
 Research interests include transdermal therapy for feline patients, behavior medications and compounding.
 In her spare time, she enjoys running and competing in hunter and equitation events with her Quarter Horse, Banjo.